8 Ultra Marathon Running Blister Tips To Keep Your Feet Happy

 2. Get yourself a blister kit

 Get a blister kit together.
 One that not only gives you the power to treat blisters - but also the power to prevent them!
-Don’t have the time to source all the items you’ll need?
-Get one of mine (click below).
+Don’t have the time to source all the items yourself?
+Get one of our blister kits.
 Prefer to DIY?
 No problem - take a look at what’s in these and source the individual items yourself.

 3. And don’t be afraid to use it